 I was thinking at that time, the brief from Hermès was to create something around the Mediterranean, the sea, the sun.
 For me, Mediterranean countries mean orange flower, so that’s why I chose to work with it.

 And it took four to five years to create the perfume.
 The people from Hermès are quite picky.
 They are very demanding [chuckles].
-When you have the scarves, the leather, everything is absolutely gorgeous, focused and very high quality.
+When you have the scarves, and the leather, everything is absolutely gorgeous, focused, and of very high quality.

 Let’s talk about one of your more recent creations, Rebatchi Musc Panache EDP which, coincidentally, I’ve just received from the company.
 Love its soft powderiness…